d-callan/brc-plausible-stats/README.md

 ## Data Source

+Data can be obtained in two ways:

+1. **Automatic (Recommended)**: Use `fetch_top_pages.py` to pull data directly from the Plausible Stats API.
+This produces clean, properly formatted TSV files.

-- For the example input files in `data/`, the data was obtained by manually copying the "Top pages" section from Plausible for BRC Analytics and saving as a `.tab` file.
-The cleaning utility converts this raw copy-paste into a consistent TSV format for analysis.
+2. **Manual**: Export the "Top pages" section from Plausible for BRC Analytics and save as a `.tab` file.
+Use the cleaning utility to convert raw copy-paste into a consistent TSV format for analysis.

 ## Input Format